-There are no herbicides registered for use in hemp in western Canada.
+No herbicides are registered for use in hemp in Western Canada.
 Management of weeds is very important in the early stages of hemp crop development.
 A uniform crop stand that emerges ahead of weeds is important.
-Field selection, tillage, and good soil moisture-to-seed contact after seeding assist in quick crop emergence.
+Field selection, tillage, and good soil moisture-to-seed contact after seeding, assist in quick crop emergence.

 After the crop stand is established, hemp becomes a strong competitor with weeds.
-Wild buckwheat can be a major weed problem, as it grows up the stem and produces seed at the same height as the hemp seed.
+Wild buckwheat can be a major weed problem as it grows up the stem and produces seed at the same height as the hemp seed.
 Furthermore, wild buckwheat seed is difficult to separate from hemp seed.
-Perennial weed control should be undertaken in the year prior to seeding hemp.
-There are no pre-harvest herbicides registered for use in hemp.
+Perennial weed control should be done in the year prior to seeding hemp.
+There are no pre-harvest herbicides registered in hemp.

-Volunteer hemp control

-Hemp regulations require the elimination of all volunteer plants.
+Volunteer hemp control: Hemp regulations require that all volunteer plants be eliminated.
 Several herbicides used in cereal grains have activity on hemp, although none are registered for that use.
 Glyphosate products would be suitable for pre-seeding applications.
 The use of in-crop broadleaf weed herbicide with some residual activity may minimize volunteer problems.
 Cultivation can be used to control hemp in fallow situations, but several passes may be necessary.

-Extreme care must be taken to avoid contamination of grain of subsequent crops with the seeds of volunteer hemp, as this will lead to the rejection of shipments in some countries.
+Extreme care must be taken to avoid contamination of grain of following crops with the seeds of volunteer hemp as this will lead to the rejection of shipments in some countries.